ashwinhprasad/Oracle-SQL-Cheatsheet/README.md

 /* using alias to change column title */
 SELECT name||' - '||email AS "Basic Student Info" FROM students;

+/* return all unique departments */
+SELECT DISTINCT dept FROM students;

+/* Second letter of the student name should be z */ SELECT * FROM students WHERE name LIKE '_z%';

+/* second letter should be 'a' and last letter should be 'i' */ SELECT * FROM students WHERE name LIKE '_a%i';

+/* Between */
+SELECT name FROM students WHERE marks BETWEEN 50 AND 80;
 ```

 **Constraints**